The Exit 8: Awards

 The Exit 8 has also won multiple awards in the Japanese gaming industry.
 It won the Breakthrough Award at the Japan Game Awards 2024, where the selection committee praised the game's "ingenious" idea.
 At the 2024 CEDEC Awards, it won an Excellence Award in Game Design due to the game's "simple and easy-to-understand design" as well as its creativity in incorporating familiar scenery.
-At the "Kyoto Digital Amusement Awards, a ceremony held by the Kyoto Prefecture to recognise young Kyoto-based creators, Kotake Create won the Governer's Award (Grand Prize) for his work on The Exit 8.
-"During the "Dengeki Indie Game Awards 2024", The Exit 8 was voted as the 10th best indie game of 2024.
+At the Kyoto Digital Amusement Awards, a ceremony held by the Kyoto Prefecture to recognise young Kyoto-based creators, Kotake Create won the Governer's Award (Grand Prize) for his work on The Exit 8.
+During the Dengeki Indie Game Awards 2024, The Exit 8 was voted as the 10th best indie game of 2024.
 At the 27th Independent Games Festival, The Exit 8 was announced as a finalist for the Nuovo Award, losing out to Consume Me.
-The Exit 8 was also nominated for the Grand Prize and the Internet Buzzword of the Year Award for the "41st 2024 New Words and Buzzwords Awards" and the "Internet Buzzword Award" respectively, finishing tenth for the latter award.
+The Exit 8 was also nominated for the Grand Prize and the Internet Buzzword of the Year Award for the 41st New Words and Buzzwords Awards and the 2024 Internet Buzzword Award, respectively, finishing tenth for the latter award.
+As part of Google's “Google Play Best of 2025" for Japan, the game won the grand prize in the indie category due to it being widely played.